Moondru Mudichu (Tamil TV series): Development

-The series was announced as a part of Sun TV's six upcoming series slate of content in April 2024.
+The series was announced as a part of Sun TV's slate of six upcoming series announced in April 2024.
 The series is directed by Nanthan C. Muthiah.
 AR Film World produces the show.
 Initially, the title of the serial was named 'Devathai' and 'Vaaranam Aayiram'.
-After some reasons the first promo was released in the name of as 'Moondru Mudichu' on 31 July 2024.
+The first promo was released in the name of as 'Moondru Mudichu' on 31 July 2024.

 Casting

-Actress Swathi Konde was cast as Nandini.
+Actress Swathi Konde was cast as Nandhini.
 This marks Swathi Konde's return to Tamil television after Eeramana Rojave 2.
 Preethi Sanjiv was cast as Sundaravalli.
 Niyaz Khan was cast as the male lead Surya.
-Niyaz to act in this series, he was left the series Sandakozhi which aired on Zee Tamil.
+Niyaz to act in this series, he left the series Sandakozhi which aired on Zee Tamil.

 In September, Dharshna Sripal Golecha was cast as Archana, making her third collaboration with Sun TV after Chithi 2 and Poova Thalaya.
 The same month Tamil film director Agathiyan was cast as Archana's father.

 Release

-The first promo was unveiled on 31 July 2024, which gave a brief insight in Nandini's lives.
-The second promo was unveiled on 13 August 2024, featuring Surya's family and also revealing the upcoming release date.
-The serial was released on 19 August 2024, replacing Vanathai Pola in its 8:30 PM slot on Sun TV.
+The serial was released on 19 August 2024, replacing Vanathai Pola.